-Nicola Hands is a busy freelance performer based in London, whose playing has been described by as both ‘beguiling’ and ‘exquisite’, and according to MusicWeb International her ‘warm, full tone is affecting’.
+Nicola Hands is a busy freelance oboist based in London, whose playing has been described as both ‘beguiling’ and ‘exquisite’, and according to MusicWeb International her ‘warm, full tone is affecting’.
 Born in Nottingham in 1987, she graduated in 2013 with Distinction from the Royal Academy of Music Masters programme, where she studied oboe with Melanie Ragge and cor anglais with Jill Crowther.
+At the RAM Nicola was awarded the Evelyn Barbirolli prize for oboe and the Grimaldi Cor Anglais Scholarship.

-Nicola has been on trial with the RTÉ Concert Orchestra and Philharmonia Orchestra and was the 2nd oboe and principal cor anglais player for the Orquestra do Norte, Portugal from 2015 to 2017.
-As a freelance performer Nicola has performed with English National Opera, Aurora Orchestra, London Concertante, Wexford Festival Opera, the Scottish Chamber Orchestra, the RTÉ Concert Orchestra, the Royal Scottish National Orchestra, the Royal Ballet Sinfonia, Orchestra Nova, the Brigantes Orchestra, Orquestra Metropolitana (Lisbon) and the Orpheus Sinfonia as well as many other orchestras in and around London.
-She is also an extra player for BBC Philharmonic, English National Ballet and Welsh National Opera.
-In addition, Nicola plays for musical theatre; from September 2013 to February 2014 she was the oboe and cor anglais player for ‘The Light Princess’ by Tori Amos at the National Theatre, and has played for ‘Miss Saigon’ in the Prince Edward Theatre.
+Nicola is currently on trial as principal oboe with English National Ballet, and has previously trialled with the RTÉ Concert Orchestra and Philharmonia Orchestra.
+From 2015 to 2017 she was the 2nd oboe and principal cor anglais player for the Orquestra do Norte, Portugal.
+As a freelancer Nicola has performed with English National Opera, Chineke!, Aurora Orchestra, Orchestra of the Swan, City of London Sinfonia, Wexford Festival Opera, Scottish Chamber Orchestra, Royal Scottish National Orchestra, Royal Ballet Sinfonia, Orchestra Nova, and the Brigantes Orchestra amongst others.
+Nicola also plays for musical theatre; from September 2013 to February 2014 she was the oboe and cor anglais player for ‘The Light Princess’ by Tori Amos at the National Theatre, and she played for ‘Miss Saigon’ in the Prince Edward Theatre.

 Nicola is also very active as a soloist and chamber musician.
-As a concert soloist, Nicola has performed the Martinů Concerto with St. Paul’s Sinfonia in 2019, the Vaughan Williams Oboe Concerto with West Forest Sinfonia, the Mozart Oboe Concerto at Jesus College, Cambridge and the Strauss Oboe Concerto in St. Mary’s Church, Nottingham.
-In 2015 she was awarded a Jellinek soloist’s award by Croydon Symphony Orchestra, and as a result performed the Albinoni D minor concerto in Guildford in 2016 and returned to St. Mary's Church, Nottingham in 2016 for a solo performance of the Marcello D Minor concerto.
-Nicola also enjoys giving solo recitals, and has performed in venues such as St. Martin-in-the-Fields, St. James Piccadilly, St. Mary's Perivale, Winchester Cathedral, Peterborough Cathedral, St. George’s Hanover Square, St. James’s Church Paddington and Waltham Abbey as a soloist with pianist Jonathan Pease.
-The duo was selected to appear in the Making Music Selected Artists guide, and is supported by the Concordia Foundation.
+As a concert soloist, Nicola has performed concerti by Martinů, Vaughan Williams, Mozart, Marcello and Strauss, and in 2026 will make several appearances playing the Ruth Gipps Oboe Concerto.
+In 2015 she was awarded a Jellinek soloist’s award by Croydon Symphony Orchestra, and as a result performed the Albinoni D minor concerto in Guildford in 2016.
+As part of her duo with pianist Jonathan Pease, Nicola has performed in venues such as St. Martin-in-the-Fields, St. James Piccadilly, St. Mary's Perivale, Winchester Cathedral, Peterborough Cathedral, St. George’s Hanover Square, St. James’s Church Paddington and Waltham Abbey.
 In 2020 the duo released their first album, ‘Light and Shade’ and released their second album ‘Phoenix’ in January 2021.
+Nicola is also Artistic Director of the chamber collective the Tailleferre Ensemble, whose aim is to support women in music and perform lesser-known chamber works.
+Their debut album 'There Are Things to be Said' was released in February 2023.

 During her Masters Nicola played in many high-profile performances, including principal oboe for Sir Colin Davis, Thierry Fischer and Yan Pascal Tortelier and cor anglais for Jac van Steen and Semyon Bychkov with the Academy Symphony Orchestra.
 She also performed the solo oboe part in Bainbridge’s Concertante in Moto Perpetuo with the Academy Manson Ensemble conducted by Franck Ollu, in a special birthday celebration concert for the composer.